dshev003/Nepal/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Let’s calculate the effective number of parties per electoral district.
+Let’s calculate the “effective number of parties” per electoral district.
+This will adjust the actual number of political parties that won party list votes by their relative strength.

 ``` r